wingsuit-designsystem/wingsuit/docs/src/pages/components/presentation/index.md

 export const Variant = () => <RenderTwig data={twigTemplate}></RenderTwig>;
 ```

-### Additional twig functions
+### Additional Twig functions
-Inside the twig template you may use two additional twig functions:
+Inside the Twig template you may use two additional Twig functions:

 * `pattern_preview(patternId, variantId, variables)` to render an existing pattern, including all preview data from the component.
 You can overwrite preview data with variables.
 * `pattern(patternId, variantId, variables)` to render a pattern without any preview data.
 You can provide all variables as the third argument.